microsoft/UFO/documents/docs/faq.md

 ## Q7: Can I use non-English requests in UFO?
 A: It depends on the language model you are using.
 Most of LLMs support multiple languages, and you can specify the language in the request.
 However, the performance may vary for different languages.

-## Q8: It shows the error `Error making API request: ('Connection aborted.', RemoteDisconnected('Remote end closed connection without response'))` when I run UFO.
-What should I do?
+## Q8: Why it shows the error `Error making API request: ('Connection aborted.', RemoteDisconnected('Remote end closed connection without response'))`?
 A: This means the LLM endpoint is not accessible.
 You can check the network connection (e.g. VPN) and the status of the LLM endpoint.

-!!! tip
+!!! info
     To get more support, please submit an issue on the [GitHub Issues](https://github.com/microsoft/UFO/issues), or send an email to [ufo-agent@microsoft.com](mailto:ufo-agent@microsoft.com).